 If you grow zucchini in your garden, they can grow rapidly and before you know it you have so many you don’t know what to do with them.
-Have you every tried making some dill zucchini pickles?
-You would be hard pressed to tell the difference between a cucumber pickle and a zucchini pickle.
+Have you ever tried making some dill zucchini pickles?
+You would be hard-pressed to tell the difference between a cucumber pickle and a zucchini pickle.
 They taste remarkably the same.
 They work especially well with larger zucchinis.
 These pickles go great chopped up in tuna salad or all by themselves.
 Here is my easy recipe for dill zucchini pickles.
-This recipe will make 5 quart jars of pickles.
+This recipe will make 5-quart jars of pickles.

 How to Make Dill Zucchini Pickles

 Here is what you will need:

 - 3 to 4 large to mid-size Zucchinis